 Another important issue to consider when planning for your future is what will happen to you in the event that you lose the capacity to manage your own affairs.
 Making a Lasting Powers of Attorney provides you with the freedom and reassurance of knowing who will make decisions for you in the event that you are unable to do so yourself.

-For more information regarding estate planning, or to make an appointment to discuss your requirements, please call 01633 413500.
+For more information regarding estate planning, or to make an appointment to discuss your requirements, visit our Individuals page or call on 01633 413500.